moondg/332project/README.md

 - `test-[TestName]`: Develop feature and testsuite

 ## Feedback
-### Week 1
+### Week 1 (Applied)
 - Heavy Milestone #3: Milestones should have similar workloads.
 Milestone should take feedbacks from previous Milestone.
 - No need to follow Mythical Man Month strictly: Update development cycle by merging programming phase and testing/debuging phase.
 - Parsing/Sort/Partition/Shuffle, Merge/Sampling is closely related: Well-defined interface needed, extra effort for communication needed.
 - TDD's idea is "test is a some kind of document": Record TDD application for docs with details.